Key Takeaways

 Strategies to overcome mobile addiction

 In this modern day and age, it is nearly impossible to survive without a cell phone device.
-However, it is crucial to exercise control over our usage.
+However, the answer to ‘how to quit mobile addiction’ begins with establishing controlled usage of your phone.

 Setting usage boundaries